DCRich99/bkengine/README.md

 <br>After the project is on your local, run _npm start_ to start the server and open [Insomnia Core](https://insomnia.rest/products/insomnia) to test API routes.</br>

-## ❓Questions

-If you have any questions about this projects, please contact me directly at tpgent01@outlook.com.
-<br>You can view more of my projects at https://github.com/tpgent01 👾</br>

-## 📌Contributing

-Taylor Gentry ©2021 All Rights Reserved.